kubernetes-sigs/vsphere-csi-driver/tests/e2e/docs/vanilla_cluster_setup.md

     # To run common e2e tests (block & file), need to set the following env variable to identify the file volume setup
     export ACCESS_MODE="RWX"

+    # To run e2e tests on windows worker node environment, need to set the following env variable to identify the windows worker node setup
+    export WORKER_TYPE="WINDOWS"

 ### To run full sync test, need do extra following steps

 #### Setting SSH keys for VC with your local machine to run full sync test